10 General Safety Rules You Should Teach Your Children

 10. Safety Rule #10 If I Am Uncomfortable I Will Not Do It:

-No matter what your kid may be asked to do, if it makes your kid uncomfortable, your kid should NOT do it.
+No matter what your kid may be asked to do, if it makes them uncomfortable, they should NOT do it.
 This could be something as simple as taking off clothes in front of others and diving in a home pool.
-If your kid is not comfortable about it, no matter how many friends are doing it, your kid should not do it at all.
+If your kid is not comfortable with it, no matter how many friends are doing it, your kid should not do it.
+Ensure your child feels safe expressing their feelings and encourage them to voice their discomfort without feeling scared.
+Teach them to trust their instincts and maintain boundaries whenever they encounter something unpleasant.

 Frequently Asked Questions